 If you just want to do a couple miles, you’ll still get plenty of bang for your buck.
 You go through a gorgeous clearing, have plenty of views of the surrounding peaks and forest, and an up close and personal look at the Colorado River.

 On all the trails I’ve mentioned, keep in mind you need LOTS of water.
 You’re hiking at elevation, so make sure to pack plenty – bring a few gallons with you to stay on the safe side.
 You can also read my hydration tips here.
 All of the trailheads do have vault toilets (better than just a port-o-potty, but still no flushing).

 You will see plenty of elk in addition to regular deer (deer are so boring at this point!) while enjoying some of the best scenery Colorado has to offer.
 There are also plenty of short, easy trails like the Adams Falls Trail in Grand Lake (you hike into the park), so there is really something for everyone in the area.

 The trails are very well-maintained and usually nice and wide, but this is a place that will definitely make you appreciate a good pair of hiking boots (learn how to pick out your first pair here).

-To get into the park, you have to pay a fee, but remember that these fees are what make our fantastic national parks possible!
-Fees pay for up-keep and improvement of the park, and I have absolutely no problem with giving parks my money.
+To get into the park, you have to pay a fee, but remember these fees help make our fantastic national parks possible!
+Fees help pay for up-keep and improvement of the park, and I have absolutely no problem with giving parks my money.

 A day pass is $20 and is good for seven days, but an annual pass for Rocky is only $40, which is really the better deal.
 If you see a lot of national parks in your future, I would suggest shelling out the $80 for an America the Beautiful pass.
 This gets you into any national park in the country for an entire year.
 It’s also free for active duty military and only $10 for a lifetime pass for senior citizens (62 and over).